glasnt/twingle_old/README.md

 # Overview

 You have Windows Updates, right?
 They can be automatically run on a weekly basis, or they can be run to only download things, pending user confirmation of installation.
-With Twingle, you (should, ideally), be able to schedule updates for as often as you want, and get some feedback out of your server as the process occurs.
+With Twingle, you (should, ideally) be able to schedule updates for as often as you want, and get some feedback out of your server as the process occurs.

 # Features

 Some things twingle can do for you:
  - automated installation: just say what day/time of the week you want installs, and twingle does the rest!
   - but you can still customize the installation
- - notify a robot for humanoid about pending installations
+ - notify a robot or humanoid about pending installations
  - installs all, or only important updates
  - notifies any logged in users about pending installations
  - cleans up after itself, just like a toilet-trained puppy!